Pets as a metaphor for making conscious choices

 For years, my parents had two pets: a high-strung hunting dog (a German shorthaired pointer, if you’re curious), and a psychotic cat who originally belonged to my sister.
 The dog is exuberantly, enthusiastically erratic, 90 pounds of jumping, barking, tearing around the house, freaking-out-without-warning teeth and claws that has actually injured my mother badly enough to require surgery on a morning walk. (“Oh look!
 A squirrel!
 I’m going to go chase it, oh boy oh boy!” led in very short order to a torn rotator cuff, when the dog hit the end of her leash.)
 The cat doesn’t much cotton to people, or to anything else really, and will growl, hiss, and generally make her displeasure known when one of us naked hairy apes intrudes into her presence.

-For this reason, my parents carefully segregated the dog and the cat.
-The cat lives in one side of the house; the dog lives in the other, and doors are closed between them.
+So my parents had to carefully segregate the dog and the cat.
+The cat lived in one side of the house; the dog in the other, and doors are always kept closed between them.

 It would only take one mistake, one accidental slip-up, for my parents to own not two pets, but one pet and one collection of bloody scraps.
 So they were religious about keeping the animals separated.
-Doors and windows are checked after every passage.
-The habit of closing the door after every passage has become so strong that every door in the house is generally kept closed.
+Doors and windows were checked after every passage.
+Eventually, it became a habit so strong that every door in the house is generally kept closed.

-Some folks in the poly community seem to do the same thing.
+Some folks in the poly community run their relationships the same way.

 After all, Bob and Bill aren’t involved with each other, right?
 There’s no reason that Bob and Bill have to force a friendship, or even interact with one another at all, just because they’re both dating Alice, right?